magwenelab/CodeStarterKit/vscode_setup.md

 Go to the Extensions tab in the left panel icons (or Ctrl + Shift + X) and search for and install Remote-SSH.
 This will automatically install these other extensions: Remote Explorer and Remote-SHH: Editing Configuration Files.
 In the left panel, you can connect to a new remote server using the Remote Explorer icon.
-If you follow the steps in [ssh_keys.md](https://github.com/magwenelab/CodeStarterKit/blob/main/ssh_keys.md) you will see the alias of your server as an option, select it and the connection should be automatic.
+If you followed the steps in [ssh_keys.md](https://github.com/magwenelab/CodeStarterKit/blob/main/ssh_keys.md) you will see the alias of your server as an option, select it and the connection should be automatic.
 If you didn't set up an alias you can use the full ssh command and follow the prompts to connect and add your password.